secolinsky/fotoshare/README.md

   I will use React to help with the UI.
   No intention to use a JS template engine, but instead will just use a pure html file.

-  Intend to use Sass, but will look into PostCSS[PostCSS](https://postcss.org/) for maintaining the app's style.
+  Will use Sass, but will look into [PostCSS](https://postcss.org/) for maintaining the app's style.
 - [ ] setup express to serve app
   - [ ] setup webpack to work with Sass and Babel
   - [ ] setup source map in webpack for easier jsx debugging